Online Research: Lateral Reading and SIFT

 STOP

-STOP: Look over what you have using the CRAAP test or other vertical evaluation.
+STOP: Evaluate the source that you have found.
 Remember what your purpose is.
 What do you need from this source, and what type of information do you need it to provide?
 What are the major claims being made here?
 Do you see any issues that should be verified or investigated further?
 Make a plan to put this source in the context of other information, not just what it presents here.

 FIND